metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 - `Delegate:Utility`: operation representing the request to approve a `Utility` delegate, a delegate that can lock and burn an asset
 - `Delegate:Staking`: operation representing the request to approve a `Staking` delegate, a delegate that can lock an asset
 - `Delegate:Sale`: operation representing the request to approve a `Sale` delegate, a delegate that can transfer an asset and disable transfers by the owner while the delegate is in place

+> **Note:**
+> When creating a custom rule set, it is important to include the operations above so Token Metadata functionality is not restricted.
+An operation that is not included in the rule set will always be denied.

 ## 🎬  Local Setup for Testing